Taking stock of contributions to the common good

 A compass for sustainability

-Many people engaged in the cultural sector would like to lead a fairer, more sustainable life.
+Many people in the cultural sector would like to lead a fairer, more sustainable life.
 But what does that mean exactly?
 What is sustainability?
 And how can we as cultural artists use resources in a targeted, efficient way to become more sustainable?

 People involved